bsierieb1/Ant_Insulin_Yan_et_al._2022/README.md

 # Ant_Insulin_Yan_et_al._2022

-This repository contains files necessary to reproduce the GO-term enrichment analysis published by [Yan et al. 2022](https://doi.org/10.1101/2022.06.25.497611).
+This repository contains files necessary to reproduce the phylogenetic and GO-term enrichment analysis published by [Yan et al. 2022](https://doi.org/10.1101/2022.06.25.497611).

+## Phylogenetic analysis

+See the `phylogeny` folder:

+Please refer to `phylogeny/README.txt` for details.

+## GO-term enrichment analysis

+See the `go` folder:

 `conda.yaml` contains the conda environment used.